 I’ve been doing family history research for 20 years and, like everyone, I’ve encountered a few brick walls.
 Although I have been successful in breaking most of those down using solid research techniques, one or two remain.
 One in particular has haunted me for more than a decade – the parents of one of my 3rd great grandparents.
 Unable to locate this information I have had to leave this branch of my tree undeveloped.

 After years of research I have collected a good deal of information on this family, but several details of my 3rd great grandfather’s life have eluded me.
 Because he was Romanichal and he and his family traveled widely around the U.S. after immigrating from England, I have faced increased difficulty locating certain documents I needed.
-My inability to locate this information has left me in the dark about this important part of my family’s history, and I had honestly begun to wonder if the records I needed existed at all.
+My inability to locate this information has left me in the dark about this important part of my family’s history, and I had honestly begun to wonder if the record I needed existed at all.

 Please note that we have partnered with MyHeritage and that we may receive compensation if you decide to use their site.
 This helps us support our site, while providing you with useful and honest information you can use to build your family tree.

 However, it took less than 10 minutes from the time I uploaded my family tree to make a discovery that allowed me to break down this brick wall once and for all.
 The “record match” button on this ancestor’s profile page (which uses the MyHeritage Discoveries tool) pulled up his death certificate – a record I have been unable to locate in the past and that provided critical information about my 3rd great grandfather’s life and death, including his parents’ names.